nitishymtpl/livekit-webhook-server/README.md

 # LiveKit Webhook Service

+LiveKit has an API call limit of 1000 requests per minute, but for some applications you may need to make more requests than that.

-This service provides a FastAPI application to handle LiveKit webhooks and expose an API for room data.
+This service provides a FastAPI app to handle LiveKit webhooks and expose an API for room data.

+If you want to expose more resources, just listen for the webhook, put it in Redis, then serve it with the API!
+Instead of 1k requests per minute, make as many as you want.

 ## Features